Holiday Safety Tips from Private Investigators

 • Give a thorough description of the person (or persons) who committed the theft.
 Try to be as thorough as possible.
 Give details on their sex, approximate height and weight, skin color, hair color, eye color, and clothing.
 Mention any special features you may have noticed, such as scars, tattoos, accents, etc.

-• Note the time the crime occurred (to the best of your knowledge).
+• Note the time the crime occurred (to your knowledge).

 • Explain where you were when it occurred and when you discovered missing items (if you were not accosted in person).